habedi/habedi.github.io/_posts/2015-07-04-nice-quotes.md

 + 	<span style="color:purple; font-family:Arial; font-size:1.2em;">winning is a good habit;0) </span>

-+ 	<span style="color:purple; font-family:Arial; font-size:1.2em;">your life has a limit, but knowledge has none. if you use what is limited to pursue what has no limit, you will be in danger.
-(Zhuangzi) </span>
++ 	<span style="color:purple; font-family:Arial; font-size:1.2em;">your life has a limit, but knowledge has none; if you use what is limited to pursue what has no limit, you will be in danger (Zhuangzi) </span>

 + 	<span style="color:purple; font-family:Arial; font-size:1.2em;">exigua pars est vitae quam nos vivimus (Seneca) ~ the part of life that we really live is short </span>